 On February 14, 2018, plaintiff Jeevesh Khanna, commenced an action in the Southern District of New York, against Ohr and several current and former officers and directors, alleging that they violated federal securities laws between June 24, 2014 and January 4, 2018.
 On August 7, 2018, the lead plaintiffs, now George Lehman and Insured Benefit Plans, Inc., filed an amended complaint, stating the class period to be April 8, 2014 through January 4, 2018.
 The plaintiffs did not quantify any alleged damages in their complaint but, in addition to attorneys' fees and costs, they seek to maintain the action as a class action and to recover damages on behalf of themselves and other persons who purchased or otherwise acquired Ohr common stock during the putative class period and purportedly suffered financial harm as a result.
 We and the individuals dispute these claims and intend to defend the matter vigorously.
 On September 17, 2018, Ohr filed a motion to dismiss the complaint.
-On September 20, 2019, the Plaintiffs filed a notice of appeal of that order dismissing the action and other related orders by the Court, and the plaintiffs filed their appellate brief with respect to such matters with the Court on February 5, 2020.
-Further briefing on the appeal is currently scheduled for the summer of 2020.
+On September 20, 2019, the Court entered an order granting the defendants' motion to dismiss.
+On October 23, 2019, the plaintiffs filed a notice of appeal of that order dismissing the action and other related orders by the Court, and the plaintiffs filed their appellate brief with respect to such matters with the Court on February 5, 2020.
+Scheduled briefing on plaintiffs' appeal has concluded, and oral argument is calendared for September 21, 2020.
 This litigation could result in substantial costs and a diversion of management's resources and attention, which could harm our business and the value of our common stock.